nntrongnghia/eeg-motor-imagery-decoding/README.md

 ### Dataset
 The dataset used in this repo is BCI Competition IV 2a.
 You can download it [here](https://www.bbci.de/competition/iv/#download).
 This link doesn't include the evaluation groundtruth, so you need to download it separately [here](https://www.bbci.de/competition/iv/results/index.html#labels).

-The dataset directory should be structured as follows:
+The dataset directory should be placed in the root of this repo and be structured as follows:
 ```
 ./dataset/BCI_IV_2a
 |__true_labels